 Rescue is our favorite breed

 Please read the FAQ section below regarding our adoption process.
 We are not a shelter and foster based.
-Therefore, adoptions are by appointment only once your application is received and approved.
+Therefore, adoptions are by appointment only.

 Adoptable Kittens and Cats